SATHISHB04/Developing-a-Neural-Network-Regression-Model/README.md

 To develop a neural network regression model for the given dataset.

 ## THEORY

+A Neural Network Regression Model is used to predict continuous numerical values such as house prices, temperature, or stock values.
+It consists of an input layer, hidden layers, and an output layer, where the output layer typically has a single neuron with a linear activation function.
+The model learns the relationship between input features and target values through training.
+During this process, input data is passed forward to generate predictions, and the error between predicted and actual values is measured using a loss function like Mean Squared Error (MSE).
+This error is then minimized using backpropagation and optimization algorithms such as Gradient Descent.

+These models are powerful because they can capture complex nonlinear patterns in data.
+However, they require proper preprocessing, sufficient data, and careful tuning to avoid overfitting or underfitting.
+Overall, neural network regression models are widely used for accurate prediction of continuous outcomes.
 Explain the problem statement

+Design and implement a Neural Network Regression Model to predict a continuous output value based on a single numerical input.
+Create a dataset using a spreadsheet tool (such as Google Sheets) containing input-output pairs representing a real-world relationship (e.g., hours studied vs marks scored or area vs house price).
+The dataset should be divided into training and testing sets to evaluate model performance.

+Preprocess the data using normalization techniques such as MinMax Scaling to ensure efficient training.
+Build and compile a neural network model using an appropriate architecture, then train it on the training data.
+Analyze the model’s performance by plotting training metrics such as loss over epochs.
+Finally, evaluate the model using testing data and use the trained model to predict outputs for new unseen input values.

 ## Neural Network Model
 <img width="743" height="623" alt="image" src="https://github.com/user-attachments/assets/c91c53e2-abfc-4adf-a2b0-072e26f9ecaa" />